1988 Soviet Air Force Il-76 crash: Aircraft

-The aircraft was ten years old at the time of the accident having first flown in 1978.
+The aircraft was ten years old at the time of the accident, having first flown in 1978.
 The passengers were personnel of the Soviet Armed Forces—50 Azerbaijani, 13 Lezgin, 11 Russians, 2 Tatars, 1 Armenian and 1 Jew.
 The nine crew were Russian.
+Sixty-nine people on board were young troops assigned to aid in the post-earthquake recovery.

 Accident

 The aircraft flew as part of the relief effort following the Spitak earthquake on 7 December.
 It transported military personnel and equipment to aid in relief efforts following the earthquake.
 It departed Baku-Bina International Airport in Azerbaijan for Leninakan Airport in Armenia.
 The aircraft entered Leninakan Airport airspace at 06:10 Moscow time, 56 minutes into the flight, and began to descend from 5,300 m, as instructed by air traffic controllers.
 It struck the side of a mountain during its descent.
 All nine crew and 68 of the 69 passengers died.
 One passenger survived the crash because he had been sleeping in a Kamaz truck loaded with mattresses at the rear of the aircraft.